Last updated: 23 July 2020 at 4.55pm

 Hubs do not provide coronavirus testing.

-Hubs open from 8am to 8pm, 7 days a week.
+Opening hours vary from hub to hub.
 They will continue for as long as they are needed.

 We'll take your contact details, then a nurse and GP will carry out a full assessment.